 Read.
-And Read.
+Read again.
 Then read some more.
 You read.
 They read.
 Everybody reads.
 Are you picturing that Oprah meme?

-But seriously, we have to promote reading by actually doing it.
-That means making – and protecting – time each and every day for reading.
-This means independent reading, literature circles, buddy reading, chapter book read-aloud, interactive read-aloud, etc. Providing consistent opportunities to read has to be high on the priority list even on days when the fire alarm goes off or you have an assembly cutting into your instructional time.
+But seriously, we can only promote reading by actually doing it.
+That means making – and protecting – time every day for reading.
+Independent reading, literature circles, buddy reading, chapter book read-alouds, interactive read-alouds… it’s all good.
+Providing consistent opportunities to read has to be high on the priority list even on days when fire drills and assemblies cut into instructional time.

 2. Provide access to diverse literature.

-How do we reach every reader in our classroom or school?
+How do we reach every reader?
 We can start by providing students a variety of high-quality literature in which they not only see themselves reflected, but learn about other people’s experiences, too.
 Making diverse books available creates an opportunity for students to connect to characters like them.
 That is huuuuuuge.
 And it also exposes them to new experiences and stories that they might not see otherwise!

 3. Offer books your students want to read.

-First, you have to get to know your students as readers.
-Doing a simple reading survey at the beginning of the year, and maybe again halfway through, is a great way to get to know your kids’ interests so you can begin to match them with some great choices.
 Am I saying you should replace your entire collection every year for each new class?
 Of course not.
-But making an effort to fill your room and school with books your kids can’t put down is instrumental in growing readers!
+But making an effort to fill your room and school with books your kids can’t put down is essential in growing readers!